Where Should Women Go After Primary Treatment?

 Holistic Treatment Methods

 All women within our IOP program utilize holistic treatment methods such as mindfulness, meditation, yoga, healthy nutrition, and/or workbook exercises.
-This is especially true for yoga, since it is incorporated into our treatment program.
-By incorporating holistic treatment methods into our program, our patients are becoming accustomed to self-care.
+This is especially true for yoga since it is incorporated into our treatment program.
+By incorporating holistic treatment methods into a sober living environment, our patients are becoming accustomed to self-care.

 By combining holistic treatment exercises with our counseling and support groups, our patients are also able to identify problematic behaviors that they have that could cause them to relapse one day.